zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-versioning-overview.md

 <a name="overview"></a>
 ## Overview

-The portal shell relies on environment versioning for making runtime decisions.
-Consequently, the version of the extension can be stamped at compile time while being moved to the environment.
+The Portal shell relies on environment versioning for making runtime decisions.
+Consequently, an edition of the extension can be stamped at compile time while being moved to the environment.
 Some examples are as follows.

 * Invalidating cached manifests
 * Invalidating static content that is served indirectly via CDN, or directly from an extension

 By default, the value of the version is populated based on the version attributes that are located in the extension assembly.

 First the runtime tries to find the `AssemblyInformationalVersionAttribute` attribute to retrieve the value.
 If this attribute is not defined in the assembly, then the runtime searches for the `AssemblyFileVersion` attribute and gets the value from this attribute.

 The version of the extension can be checked by typing `window.fx.environment.version` in the browser console from the extension frame.

-Developers  should ensure that the version number is correctly stamped and updated on every build during the assembly process.
+Developers should ensure that the version number is correctly updated on every build during the assembly process.
 The assembly version is added to the assembly by specifying the assembly level attribute as in the following example.

 ```cs
 [assembly: System.Reflection.AssemblyFileVersion("5.0.0.56")]